 We should remind you that filo pastry is not the same as puff pastry, so don't get confused when buying filo (phyllo) pastry.
 We always use filo pastry sheets to make borek and we are quite happy with the result.

-If you need more filo pastry ideas, check out our Turkish baklava, homemade honey baklava and other phyllo dough recipes we love.
+If you need more filo pastry ideas, check out our Turkish baklava and other phyllo dough recipes we love.

 Important Tip: Remove the filo sheets from the package.
-Cover them with a damp paper towel so that they don’t dry out while making the rolls.
+Cover them with a kitchen towel so that they don’t dry out while making the rolls.
 This is a very important tip, so please don't skip it!

 Note: This method of shaping patatesli borek is not a must.
 If you want, you can shape them like sigara boregi as well.

-It is often served as a part of afternoon tea party.
-Other dishes served with this borek could be mercimek köftesi (lentil balls), mücver (zucchini fritters) and yaprak sarma (stuffed grape leaves).
+In Turkey, patatesli börek is often served as a part of an afternoon tea party.
+Other dishes like mercimek köftesi (lentil balls), mücver (zucchini fritters) and yaprak sarma (stuffed grape leaves) also accompany.

 The leftovers make a wonderful breakfast on-the-go, picnic food or packed lunch.